boxoforanmore/learn_functional_elixir_projects/ChapterSeven/README.md

-All about Cowboy and Phoenix
+All about Cowboy and Phoenix.

+Book's information is too deprecated for modern use.